x1mdev/ReconPi/README.md

 ## Installation

 Check the blogpost here for a complete guide: [ReconPi Guide](https://x1m.nl/posts/recon-pi/)

+> Needs to be updated due to changes!

 Connect to your ReconPi with SSH (default credentials):

 ```
-$ ssh ubuntu@192.168.2.56
+$ ssh pi@192.168.2.56
 ```

-When you connect to the ReconPi for the first time you will be asked to change the default password (`ubuntu`).
+When you connect to the ReconPi for the first time you will be asked to change the default password (`pi`).
 After the password change you will have to log in again with the new password.

 Now we can set up everything, it's quite simple:

+(maybe do a wget to first script because stretch lite does not have git by default)

  - `git clone https://github.com/x1mdev/ReconPi.git`
  - `sudo bash ReconPi/initial_install.sh`